 This information is collected pursuant to section 161 of the Financial Administration Act.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is included in Personal Information Bank Security Incidents (PSU 939).

 Inquiring about these Practices

-If you are not satisfied with PS's response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.
+If you are not satisfied with PS's response to your privacy concern, you have the right to file a complaint to the Privacy Commissioner of Canada regarding PS's handling of your personal information.
+You may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.

 Official Notices for Public Safety Canada

 The following notices appear in the “Terms and Conditions” section of websites and Web applications to which the Standard on Web Usability applies.